 - Healthier - Now, I am not going to convince you that these are healthy at all.
 Pastry and cheese is never going to be the most nutrient dense ingredients.
 However, you only have to look at the ingredients of the Greggs cheese and onion pasty to see that the ingredients list is HUGE!
 These are homemade, with no weird ingredients or fillers and additives.

 - Puff pastry - Not sure what pastry is used for a pasty?
-Well, it's puff pastry in this case!
+Well, it's puff pastry sheets in this case!
 Golden and flakey, it literally melts in your mouth.

 - Potato - Now, Greggs cheese and onion pasty doesn't have chunks of potato in it like ours does (just some potato flakes for binding), but that is what makes ours better in my opinion.
 It makes it more filling and comforting.
 Make sure to dice the potato really small, so that they are cooked all the way through.